 Chasing Sunsets in Bir

-After a rushed morning, thrilling afternoon, we were ready for the gorgeous evening in Bir.
+After a rushed morning, thrilling afternoon, we were ready for the gorgeous evening in Bir Billing.
 We rented a double-seated bicycle for one hour to roam around the paragliding landing site.
-We ended up at Tsering Jong Monastery located at the Tibetan colony for our sunset quest.
+We ended up at Tsering Jong Monastery located in the Tibetan colony for our sunset quest.
 Colorful place filled with peace and beauty, we extolled the virtue of sunset, smiled, and relaxed.

 The scent of those flowers, the touch of little tender buds, blooming rays of hope, connecting back to your wild soul, watching this view with no haste but a commitment of making it pausable right there!

-The vibe of some places makes your inner thoughts felicitate and overcome the hidden insecurities.
+The vibes of Bir Billing make your inner thoughts felicitate and overcome the hidden insecurities.
 Monks enchanting pious evening prayers would make you steal moments for self-indulgence.
 The mildly waving flags talking to the breeze encourage peace, compassion, wisdom & strength.
 With the hope of getting some positive energy, happiness, and well- being we also wanted to inhale the goodness of the space.
 An evening spent at the monastery after running like for an hour was well deserved and satisfying.

 We were ready for our next chapter, to explore a new place, to climb a new mountain and, to weave a new story.
 The authenticity of a place could be seen when you get out, meet the unpaved trails.
 We will be spending more time in Bir the next time because this place has got a lot more to say.
 This picture was taken on our way to Barot valley from Bir.